 Leaves are 3 to 7 parted with teeth.
 Occasionally there may be a 3-lobed simple leaf.
 New canes will typically have the 5 to 7-parted leaf, second year canes the 3 to 5-parted leaf.
 The terminal leaflet has a short stalk, the lateral leaflets are usually not stalked (sessile).
 The upper side is light to medium green and underside is much paler, almost white due to soft fuzzy hair.
 The leaf stalk also has fine glandular hair.

-The inflorescence is a cyme (an umbel like cluster) of 2 to 5 flowers that occurs on new short side branches that grow from the second year cane.
-The cluster rises at the end of the new side branch off the old cane, or occasionally, springs from the leaf axils.
+The inflorescence is a cyme (an umbel like cluster) of 2 to 5 flowers that occurs on new short side branches that grow from the second year cane, or occasionally, springs from the leaf axils.
 First year canes are usually vegetative only, but may be developed by the nursery trade to produce fall fruit the first year and then fruit again the second year.
 Stalks of the flowers in the clusters are densely bristly hairy.

 Flowers are 5-part flowers with white to greenish-white petals that broad at the tips and 5 green pointed sepals that have velvety hair.
 Petals are slightly shorter than the sepals and fall away quickly.
 The center of the flower is a mass of carpels, each with a style, that will form the fruit.
 These are surrounded by a large number of stamens that have yellow anthers.